bitcoin-sv/spv-wallet-docs/README.md

 ## BuxOrg ecosystem
 ![BuxOrg ecosystem](buxorg.jpg "BuxOrg")

-This diagram show how BuxOrg ecosystem is build.
+This diagram shows how BuxOrg ecosystem is built.
 It is a set of tools which can be used to create a wallet, send and receive transactions, create and manage paymails and more.
-It is build to be used as a standalone app or as a module in bigger system.
+It is built to be used as a standalone app or as a module in bigger system.